-Two-factor authentication: Everything you need to know
+Not sure what two-factor authentication is?
+We're here to help

 Setting up 2FA on an account is a three-step process.
 You need to provide your current credentials by typing in your password again (this helps keep someone else from adding it to your account), even if you're currently logged into the service.
 Then you go into the account settings and enable 2FA on your account.
 This lets the server know you want to enable it, and it'll ask what kind of authentication you will be using — most common are codes sent to your phone as an SMS message or through an authenticator application.
 Finally, you affirm the change by supplying a token back to the server.
 If you're using an app, this might be a barcode you have to scan or manually enter some information into the app.
 If you chose to use SMS, a code will be sent that you need to enter on the website to finish things up.

 That last step happens when you want to log into that account again.
 You'll enter a username or ID, then a password, and then be asked to supply an authentication number.
 That number is sent as an SMS, for example, or in the app on your phone if you decided to go that route.
-You type that number into the text field and that's it!
+You type that number into the text field, and that's it!
 You have access.

-Most services will store an authentication token on your phone or computer, so the next time you want to log in, you won't have to supply the code again.
+Most services will store an authentication token on your phone or computer, so you won't have to resupply the code the next time you want to log in.
 However, if you want to set up access from another place, you'll need a code.

-The exact process for how this looks varies from site to site, but below are a few examples of how to enable 2FA on some of the most popular platforms.
+While the process is practically the same regardless of whether you're setting up 2FA on your Google account or just trying to keep your Amazon payments safe and secure, there are a few differences here and there.

+Something else we hear about all of the time that various Twitter accounts end up getting hacked and those accounts start tweeting out some weird stuff.
+With a platform as large as Twitter, it's extremely important to make sure you have 2FA set up, along with changing your password regularly.

+A more expedient option is push-based 2FA, which Google and Apple use.
+Rather than send a text, you get a notification that you tap to receive the code.
+So long as you don't lose your phone (or any other device associated with the account), no one should be able to get your 2FA code.
+The only downside with this method is you need a wireless connection to receive the notification; cellular doesn't work.

+Then you have authenticator apps, which generate time-based one-off passwords (TOTP) without an online connection.
+While more secure than SMS, phishers can still use your login and TOTP to access a website if you give it to them, so you have to tread more carefully and make sure the login page is legitimate.

-Why 2FA is so important
+Why is two-factor authentication so important?

 In a world that's constantly becoming more connected with new security and privacy issues popping up just about every day, it's important that everyone out there takes the necessary precautions to protect their online presence as much as possible.

-Two-factor authentication is not 100% fool-proof, but it does add a significant layer of security that can keep unwanted eyes and hands off of your data.
+Two-factor authentication is not 100% foolproof, but it adds a significant security layer that can keep unwanted eyes and hands off your data.
+And when you combine using a password manager with two-factor authentication, you have a better chance at thwarting anyone from getting ahold of those precious logins.

-It might be annoying at first to deal with entering your 2FA codes when logging into your online accounts, but the extra couple of seconds this takes is well worth the added protection that two-factor authentication provides.
+It might be annoying at first to deal with entering your 2FA codes when logging into your online accounts.
+Still, the extra couple of seconds this takes is well worth the added protection that two-factor authentication provides.

-Why you (and your family) should be using two-factor authentication and a password manager

 Lock it down